Mattiwos/ternary_matmul_afu/afu/README.md

     make sim
     ```

 4. You may use the OPAE C/C++ API to run tests and observe the AFU waveforms.
 The wrapper for the Matrix Unit AFU is similar to the DMA AFU example included in cd ```$OPAE_PLATFORM_ROOT/hw/samples/dma_afu/sw```.
-As such a testbench may be developed using the example see [here](https://www.intel.com/content/www/us/en/docs/programmable/683270/2-0-1/running-dma-afu-example.html) for documentation.
+A testbench may be developed using the DMA example see [here](https://www.intel.com/content/www/us/en/docs/programmable/683270/2-0-1/running-dma-afu-example.html) for documentation.
 TODO: implement ASE testbench.

 ### Running the AFU